eric-owen/pigskinbets/README.md

 ## Status

-Website is deployed to X and running stable.
+Website is deployed to Heroku and running stable.

 ## Contributors